Fomiller/Go-Coverletter-CLI/README.md

 - [x] Ability to parse a template and return the fields needed to fill out the template
 - [ ] Create utils.go for helper functions
 - [x] interactive command line ability with survey
-- [ ] break cobra commands into subcommands
 - [ ] list all available functions at root command with survey
 - [ ] Research how to install and setup on end user computer without go installed.